Aaron-Hsieh-0129/VVMex/docs/user-guides/configuration.md

 Tracer names are validated against every field VVMex allocates and every name reserved by the initial-condition and output formats, and against internal suffixes (`d_*`, `fe_tendency_*`, `*_m`, `*_ls`).
 A collision is an error at startup, not a silent overwrite.

 ## `physics`

+Copy this default physics block, then enable only the packages needed by the case. `column_chunk_size` is deliberately omitted: its default is every column on the rank, so no fixed number is correct for all runs.

 ### `physics.p3`